bensheldon/island94-jekyll/_posts/2023-12-19-solid-queue-first-impressions.md

 - No Dashboard yet.
 Waiting on Mission Control.
 GoodJob definitely got more twisty as I learned all of the things of "you want a button to do what now with those jobs? ...oh, I guess that makes sense. hmm."
 - No LISTEN/NOTIFY (yet?).
 Seems possible, but would be Postgres only so maybe not.
 That means latency will never be less than the polling frequency, though an example shows `0.1` seconds which seems good to me.
+- No cron-like functionality.
+It took me a minute to [come around to the the necessity of this](https://github.com/bensheldon/good_job/issues/255), maybe Solid Queue will too.

 **Final thoughts:** Path dependency is hard, so I don't imagine lots of people should swap out their job backend just because there is something new (please, don't let me ever read a "3 job backends in 4 years" blog post).
 New projects and applications will be more likely making these choices (and they shouldn't be valueless choices, hence my excitement for Solid Queue becoming first party to Rails) and I'm really excited to see how Solid Queue grows up with them, and alongside other options like GoodJob and Sidekiq and Delayed et al.